CupertinoWasTaken/CupertinoWasTaken/README.md

 I'm Cupertino, but you can call me Cup, I'm a CS student.

-- :hammer_and_pick: Rust, Typescript/TSX and Lua/Luau
+- :hammer_and_pick: Rust, Kotlin, Swift, Typescript/TSX and Lua/Luau
-- :books: Taking courses at Harvard's CS50
+- :books: Taking courses at Harvard's CS50x
 - :heart: Pronouns: he/him